 Types of Gold You Can Invest in Through a SIMPLE IRA

-individual bonds (corporate or government)
+- individual bonds (corporate or government)

-mutual fund shares
+- mutual fund shares

-Exchange Traded Fund (ETF) shares
+- Exchange Traded Fund (ETF) shares

-Certificates of Deposit (CDs)
+- Certificates of Deposit (CDs)

-precious metals bullion
+- precious metals bullion

 SIMPLE IRAs have the same investment choices that SEP IRAs have: all of the normal options of a Traditional IRA, with the ability (albeit very infrequently encountered) to offer commodity investments.
 The investments are restricted by the plan custodian.
-These are one of the very few accounts which allow for real gold, silver, platinum or palladium investments.
+These are one of the very few accounts which allow for physical gold, silver, platinum or palladium bullion investments.

 Investing in Physical Gold vs. ‘Paper Gold'

-Benefits of Dedicating 5-20% of Your Retirement Portfolio to Precious Metals
+Dedicating 5-20% of Your Retirement Portfolio to Precious Metals: The Benefits